 Regardless of lack of adaptability for other industries, undoubtedly, the Scandi method looks like a tempting solution for the private sector, but is it the only solution to resolving absenteeism, employee retention and productivity?

-The Scandi way and The Positive Workplace
+The Scandi way and the positive workplace

 In the past 20 years, working ways and office environments have changed dramatically.
 With trendsetters like Google and Facebook giving an update to the open-plan office by creating innovative and engaging workplaces that include sofa’s, slides and even nap pods.
-Big brands adopting workplace environments such as this, is encouraging smaller companies to create engaging environments in a bid to attract and retain employees.
+Big brands adopting workplace environments such as this, is encouraging companies to create engaging environments in a bid to attract and retain employees.

 With these engaging workplaces, you can’t help but think it may be a ploy to encourage people to spend more time at work, couple that with being contactable at all times via your smartphone, the line between home and work life becoming ever more blurred.
 This undoubtedly contributed towards the change in work patterns in Scandinavia.

 Blue Jelly has always championed the ‘Positive Workplace’ and believes there is a way to achieve a happy and productive team, in an innovative and engaging office space.
 By combining the ethos of Scandi ways of working and the pillars of the Positive Workplace you can provide a better work-life balance really easily.

 Whilst reducing your hours or days may sound appealing, we believe you can employ other tactics to improve productivity and workplace culture.